 The transom was molded to have the same shape seen in the more elaborate louvered transoms seen on the larger more expensive models.
 According to company memos it was much easier and cheaper to make this model without the extra transom detail part and it was reflected in the price to consumers.

 As early as July 1959 John T. Parsons, president of Parsons Corporation, had decided to make drastic changes to the small boat line according to company records.
 In a memo to his design team he advised them to either drop or redesign the Manistee and Au Sable Fisherman models due to cost and low sales and replace the Au Sable Runabout with a stripped down Caribbean model.
 Parsons Corporation did not make the Manistee or Au Sable models in the 1960 model year and built only the larger boats, with exception of the 18-ft Grand Traverse cruiser, which was also dropped from the line.
 Of the Au Sable boats manufactured, 47 had to be recalled to the factory for cracking in the corners of the hulls and collapsed flotation, which plagued the entire company line.

 Because those models were built for only one year accounts for the low number of surviving hulls in collector’s collections.
-According to company records so few 12-ft Manistee boats were ordered and four produced in May, two of which were replacements for two bad ones.
+According to company records four 12-ft Manistee boats were ordered and four produced in May, two of which were replacements for two bad ones.
 The 14′ Au Sable faired much better with five produced in April, 27 in May, 16 in June, and one in July, but records did not differentiate between the Fishing Utility or Runabout models.
 Orders for both models were cancelled in late May due to low sales and the inventory sold dealers needing boats or sent as replacements.
 My database of Lake ‘n Sea boat owners there are only four 14-ft Au Sable Runabout models known to exist.
 That is what I consider rare.